dannyvankooten/www.dannyvankooten.com/src/content/blog/2021-04-02-solving-advent-of-code-2020-under-1-second.md

 **[Day 11](https://adventofcode.com/2020/day/11)** / [code](https://github.com/dannyvankooten/advent-of-code/blob/main/2020/11.c) / runtime: 2163 μs

 A 2D square-grid problem where we have to look at all 8 neighbors for every point.
-I optimized this solution by keeping a list of neighbor indices for each seat, so these do not have to be recomputed on every transmutation.
+I optimized this solution by keeping a list of neighbor indices for each seat, so these do not have to be recomputed on every iteration.

 Another optimization is to keep a list of seats to check and remove a seat from this list once it reached its permanent state: